 This year I've had a renewed interest in doctored cake mix cakes, and when I saw this one I couldn't resist trying it.
 You mix cake mix with strong espresso, butter and sour cream, then top it with a crumbly blend of espresso, brown sugar, flour and butter.
 For the coffee, Lidl recommends their store brand espresso, but I was pleased to find out that instant espresso powder (which I always have on hand) works just fine.

 Crumb Topping vs. New York Style

 This cake was so easy that I made it twice mainly because I wanted to play with the crumb topping.
-The original Lidl Espresso Crumb Cake calls for a crumbly topping, but I wanted to see how it would work with a New York style topping.
+The original Lidl recipe calls for a crumbly topping, but I wanted to see how it would work with a New York style topping.
 And by that I mean you mash the crumb mixture into a dough and shape it into little balls rather than sprinkle.
-It’s makes it more like an Entenmann’s crumb cake.
+It's makes it more like an Entenmann's crumb cake.
 After trying both, I liked the original crumbly version best, though the other version was good.
 I also used dark brown sugar for the crumbly version, so that might have played into it.
 For either, I recommend dark over light.

 Half Batch or Square Espresso Crumb Cake

 The other reason I made two cakes was that I wanted to test a half batch version.
 Weighing out half the ingredients and baking the cakes in square pans worked perfectly.
 You could also do the same thing and use 9 inch round cake pans, should you wish to make two of these.

 - 4 tablespoons unsalted butter, plus extra for pan (56 grams)

 - 1 ounces cooled brewed espresso (divided use)